jumbojett/vroom/README.md

 ## Server
  - Recommend PHP 5.3 or greater
- - Vroom has only been tested with Elgg v1.8.x but may work with older versions
+ - Vroom has only been tested with Elgg v1.8.3 and probably won't work with older versions due to the fact class auto-loading was recently introduced in elgg.

 ## Developers